aarnt/octopi/README.md

 ### Simple steps to build Octopi code

-Go to the directory that has the code:
+Assuming you have Qt5 libs properly installed, go to the directory that has the code:

 ```
 $ cd OCTOPI_PATH